svaloumas/gowc/README.md

 ## Performance

-`hyperfine`(https://github.com/sharkdp/hyperfine) used to perform the benchmarks.
+[`hyperfine`](https://github.com/sharkdp/hyperfine) is used to perform the benchmarks.
 The file used is a 595MB CSV with 5m rows.

 ```bash
 # New lines only count